nestjstools/messaging-bootstrap/README.md

 - 🧵 Microservice/worker mode for consumers only
 - 🌐 HTTP server with integrated messaging
 - 🚀 Clean `main.ts` bootstrapping
-- 🔌 Compatible with `@nestjstools/messaging` and RabbitMQ extension

 ---